These are some of the most common questions that prospective undergraduate students at Leicester College wanted to ask. So we answered them!

 - BA (Hons) Degrees

-And the good news is that many of these qualifications can be topped up to Level 6 (Honours Degrees) at the College or on one of our partner university courses.
+And the good news is that many of these qualifications can be topped up to level six (honours degrees) at the College or on one of our partner university courses.

 What are the entry requirements?

 The entry requirements vary course-by-course and you can find out more by visiting the page of your chosen subject area.

 You will need to have achieved a certain number of UCAS points in order to be considered.
 These can be from:

 - AS Levels (as long as you have at least two A-Levels or a 12 unit VCE Double Award for degree courses, and at least one A-Level and one six unit VCE A level for HND courses).

 - BTEC Foundation Studies in Art and Design.